 - High levels of cortisol make it harder to learn and block memories forming

-- The brains of people with complex PTSD show an enhanced sensitivity to threat and are usually in a chronic state of ‘red alert’
+- The brains of people with CPTSD show an enhanced sensitivity to threat and are usually in a chronic state of ‘red alert’

 - Re-experiencing or re-living unwanted memories as flashbacks or nightmares

 - Hyper-arousal: problems with sleep, irritability, anger, anxiety, hyper-alertness, exaggerated startle response

 - Hypo-arousal: feeling numb or cut off, feeling detached from others, dissociating, feeling flat or empty

 - Avoiding thinking or talking about trauma related topics

 - Abuse of alcohol or abuse of substances to avoid and numb their feelings

 - Engaging in self-harm or having suicidal thoughts